ShornJacob/Auth_ReduxForm/README.md

 Navbar and RoutedApp is together

-Redirects to App Page when Signed In
+Redirects to App Page when Signed Ingit stat